300 and counting: Push by feds to arrest in US protests

-Barr pushed his U.S. attorneys to bring federal charges whenever they could, keeping a grip on cases even if a defendant could be tried instead in state court, according to officials with knowledge of last week’s call who spoke to The Associated Press on condition of anonymity.
+Barr pushed his U.S. attorneys to bring federal charges whenever they could, keeping a grip on cases even if a defendant could be tried instead in state court, according to officials with knowledge of last week’s call who were not authorized to publicly discuss the matter and spoke on condition of anonymity.
 Federal convictions often result in longer prison sentences.

-The Trump administration’s crackdown has already led to more than 300 arrests on federal crimes in the protests that erupted following the death of George Floyd.
-An AP analysis of the data shows that while many are accused of violent crimes like arson for hurling Molotov cocktails and burning police cars and assault for injuring law enforcement, others are not — prompting criticism that at least some arrests are a politically motivated effort to stymie demonstrations.
+The Trump administration’s crackdown has already led to more than 300 arrests on federal crimes in the protests since the death of George Floyd.
+An AP analysis of the data shows that while many people are accused of violent crimes such as arson for hurling Molotov cocktails and burning police cars and assault for injuring law enforcement, others are not.
+That’s led to criticism that at least some arrests are a politically motivated effort to stymie demonstrations.

-“The speed at which this whole thing was moved from state court to federal court is stunning and unbelievable,” said Charles Sunwabe, who’s representing an Erie, Pennsylvania, man accused of lighting a fire at a coffee shop after a May 30 protest.
+“The speed at which this whole thing was moved from state court to federal court is stunning and unbelievable,” said Charles Sunwabe, who represents an Erie, Pennsylvania, man accused of lighting a fire at a coffee shop after a May 30 protest.
 “It’s an attempt to intimidate these demonstrators and to silence them,” he said.

-Some cases are viewed as trumped up and should not be in federal court, lawyers say, like a teen accused of civil disorder for claiming online “we are not each other’s enemy, only enemy is 12,” a reference to law enforcement.
+Some cases are viewed as trumped up and should not be in federal court, lawyers say, including a teenager accused of civil disorder for claiming online “we are not each other’s enemy, only enemy is 12,” a reference to law enforcement.

-The Trump administration has seized onthe demonstrations and an aggressive federal response to showcase what the president says is his law-and-order prowess, claiming he’s countering rising crime in cities run by Democrats.
-Trump has derided protesters and played up the violence around protests, though the majority are peaceful.
+The administration has seized onthe demonstrations and an aggressive federal response to showcase what President Donald Trump says is his law-and-order prowess, claiming he is countering rising crime in cities run by Democrats.
+Trump has derided protesters and played up the violence around protests, though the majority of them are peaceful.

-Pockets of violence have indeed popped up in cities across the U.S., including Portland, Oregon, where protestsdevolved into clashes with law enforcement for weeks on end.
-Nights of looting and other unrest have occurred in other cities, including Rochester, New York; Minneapolis, Louisville,Washington and Chicago.
+Pockets of violence have indeed popped up in cities, including Portland, Oregon, where protestsdevolved into clashes with law enforcement for weeks on end.
+Nights of looting and other unrest have occurred elsewhere: Rochester, New York; Minneapolis, Louisville,Washington, D.C., and Chicago.

-While Barr has gone after protest-related violence targeted at law enforcement, he has argued there’s seldom reason to open sweeping investigations into the practices of police departments.
-The Justice Department, however, has opened a number of civil rights investigations into individual cases.
+While Barr has gone after protest-related violence targeted at law enforcement, he has argued there is seldom a reason to open sweeping investigations into the practices of police departments.
+The Justice Department, however, has initiated a number of civil rights investigations into individual cases.
 Barr has said he does not believe there is systemic racism in police departments, even though Black people are disproportionately more likely to be killed by police, and public attitudes over police reforms have shifted.

+During the call with U.S. attorneys, Barr raised the prospect that prosecutors could bring a number of other potential charges in unrest cases, including the rarely used sedition statute, according to the officials familiar with the call.
+Legal experts cautioned the use of that statute is unlikely, given its difficulty to prove in court.

 Federal involvement in local cases is nothing new.
 Officials across the country have turned to the Justice Department for decades, particularly for violent crime and gang cases where offenders could face much stiffer federal penalties and there is no parole.